sykefi/ffc-open-data-workflows/README.md

 The runner-script relies on being located under the `examples/` directory to find the `Snakefile`.
 While the script handles being called via a symlink, creating a copy in an alternative location will require setting the `SNAKEFILE` variable using different logic such as hardcoding the path to the `Snakefile`.

+## Notes

+The timestamps of the original `.gpkg` files are lost during unpacking.
+These can be recovered if needed when the original input zipfiles are kept by using the `--keep-storage-local-copies` flag in the calls to `snakemake`.

 ## Topics